-Hemp processing and cultivation facilities may be subject to Michigan Department of Environment, Great Lakes, and Energy (EGLE) air pollution control rules, including the requirement to obtain an air permit, depending on the type and size of the operation.
-This document is intended to provide guidance to growers and processers about which air quality regulations apply to the hemp industry and how to comply with them.
+Marijuana cultivation and processing facilities are subject to Michigan Department of Environment, Great Lakes, and Energy (EGLE) air pollution control rules.
+Depending on the type and size of the operation, these facilities may be required to obtain an air permit prior to beginning construction.
+This document is intended to provide guidance from the Air Quality Division (AQD) to growers and processers about which air quality regulations apply to the marijuana industry and how to comply with them.